comake/shacl-to-json-schema/README.md

-# SHACL To JSON Schame
+# SHACL To JSON Schema

 This is a simple library to translate SHACL NodeShapes into JSON Schemas.
 It does not support the full SHACL vocabulary, only those fields which can be applied to JSON Schema.